top of page

 background grey.png

-Luciano and Georgia Keats, supported by the Australian Queer Archives, present Queer-ways: Retracing Queer Footprints.
+LUCIANO and George Keats, supported by the Australian Queer Archives, present Queer-ways: Retracing Queer Footprints.

 Queer-ways maps the queer cartography of Australia, combining the queer stories and voices of past and present into a permanent, interactive record of being queer in Australia.